Understanding Autism Burnout: Signs, Effects, + How to Recover

 • Using assistive devices or alternative communication methods if speech is difficult during burnout

-These changes honor the person’s needs and help prevent future burnout.
+These changes honor the individual’s needs and help prevent future burnout.

 Specialized, neurodiversity-affirming therapy

-Therapists or coaches trained in autism (and who understand burnout) can help people rebuild self-trust, navigate regression in skills, and develop realistic self-care routines.
+Therapists or coaches trained in autism and neurodivergence (and who understand burnout) — like the team at The Stables — can help individuals rebuild self-trust, navigate regression in skills, and develop realistic self-care routines.
 Approaches like occupational therapy can help with sensory overload and daily functioning.

-Many autistic people find that recovering from burnout is hard to do alone, especially if they lack the resources, support, or adequate space to recover.
-There are times when burnout is so severe, prolonged, or dangerous that a specialized autism treatment program can make all the difference.
+Many autistic individuals find that recovering from burnout is hard to do alone — especially if they lack the resources, support, or adequate space to recover.
+There are times when burnout is so severe, prolonged, or dangerous that specialized autism treatment, such as The Stables Autism Program, nestled in the Great Smoky Mountains just outside of Knoxville, Tennessee, can make all the difference.

-A traditional therapist or program that doesn’t have a deep understanding of autism may see burnout as simple depression, stress, or anxiety.
-They may try to “fix” the autistic person’s natural traits — like stimming, special interests, or social differences — instead of adjusting the environment that caused the burnout in the first place.
+A traditional therapist or program that doesn’t have a deep understanding of autism and neurodivergent tendencies may see burnout as simple depression, stress, or anxiety.
+They may try to “fix” the autistic individual’s natural traits — like stimming, special interests, or social differences — instead of adjusting the environment that caused the burnout in the first place.
 This can make burnout worse by reinforcing shame and encouraging more masking.

 By contrast, autism-informed treatment is built on the understanding that: